GLPG35/melodream/README.md

     git clone https://github.com/GLPG35/melodream.git
     cd melodream
     npm i --dev
-That will install all the requirements for the project and the dev dependencies like TypeScript.
+That will install all the requirements for the project and the dev dependencies such as TypeScript.

 Once everything is installed you can: